World Languages & Cultures

 Requirements for a Major in Spanish, B.A.
 (36-39)

 Note: If a student enters the Spanish program at the 300 level, the student must take the CLEP test to receive credit for SN 201 - SN 202.
 The CLEP test must be taken within six months from the time a major is declared.
+A student may not take or receive credit for the CLEP test if they have earned more than 120 credits.
 To take the CLEP test students need to have their Spanish advisor sign the CLEP form and then turn it into the registrar’s office.

 SN 201Intermediate Spanish I4